talhanaseers/EECS447/Conceptual_Modeling/ER_Diagram.md

 - **Resource to Publisher:**
    - Many-to-One (N..1) - A resource can be published by one publisher, but a publisher can publish multiple resources.

+- **FeePolicy to Borrowing:**
+   - One-to-Many (1..N) - Each borrowing follows a specific fee policy for late fee calculation.

 ---

 ## 4. Appendices